 Epcot World Showcase is a great place to meet the characters.
 The lines are often quite short which is a great way to meet characters.
 Check your times map on the way into the park, but you can usually find Mary Poppins and Alice in the UK pavilion.
 Belle is often in France, Snow White in Germany, Mulan in Japan and Anna and Elsa of course are in Norway.

-A 1 Day Epcot Itinerary In A Nutshell
+A 1 Day Epcot Itinerary Example

 - Arrive at Epcot mid morning